branner-non-code/notes/CONTENT/Python/Using_PyTest.md

         py.test test

+    or

+        python -m pytest test

     PyTest will find and run all properly named tests in `test`.

  1. Tests are reported one per function, even if multiple acts of testing are conducted within a function.
  2. Functions must be named beginning with `test_` in order to be "collected" (found) by py.test.